rcarrata/rcarrata.github.io/_posts/2020-04-21-expose-and-reach-ocp4-libvirt-lab.md

 ### Rules to port forwarding and reach our OCP cluster from our laptop (DNAT)

-In this case, for expose our ports through our hipervisor and reach them from the outside.
-This is very useful for example, in the case that our laptop only reaches the hipervisor, but not the VM directly because is in a NAT libvirt network.
+In this case, we want to expose our ports through our hypervisor and reach them from the outside.
+This is very useful, for example, when our laptop can only reach the hypervisor but not the VM directly because it is in a NAT libvirt network.

-For doing this, we can use iptables with DNAT rules or Destination NAT Rules (can be also be understanding as Port Forwarding).
-The Destination NAT, will be originated outside of our VM, and will have modified the Destination IP address during the connection.
+To do this, we can use iptables with DNAT rules or Destination NAT Rules (which can also be understood as Port Forwarding).
+The Destination NAT will originate outside of our VM and will modify the Destination IP address during the connection.

-For implement this DNAT we will use iptables and the PREROUTING table.
-In this case, we want to forward the port of the dns (53), to be reachable from outside of the VM (and furthermore outside of the hipervisor).
+To implement this DNAT we will use iptables and the PREROUTING table.
+In this case, we want to forward the DNS port (53), to be reachable from outside the VM (and furthermore outside the hypervisor).

 The example of the iptables command is:

 ```
-iptables -t nat -A PREROUTING -p <tcp/udp> --dport <dest_port> -i <hipervisor_internet_iface> -j DNAT --to <VM_Dest_IP>
+iptables -t nat -A PREROUTING -p <tcp/udp> --dport <dest_port> -i <hypervisor_internet_iface> -j DNAT --to <VM_Dest_IP>
 ```

 ```